 It seems that many photographers are now shooting film and many others are applying vintage film style filters to their images.
 I've done some A-B testing by uploading the same photo to photo sharing sites; one with and one without a film type filter.
 I have noticed that the photo with the film filter usually gets more likes.

-I think the current resurgence of film is pure nostalgia.
+I think the current resurgence of the film is pure nostalgia.
 I don't miss the hours spent in a darkened room inhaling poisonous chemical fumes.
 I don't miss the noise in film.
 I don't miss the film grain.
 I don't miss the faded look.
-But some people seem to think film is the best way to make pictures.
+But some people seem to think film is the best way to take pictures.